Alexander Pechtold: Early life

 Alexander Pechtold was born on 16 December 1965 in Delft in the Dutch province of South Holland.
 Pechtold and his elder brother Roland Pechtold grew up in the village of Rhoon.
 He went to a Lyceum in Rotterdam.
 Pechtold studied art history and archaeology with a specialization in 17th-century painting at Leiden University, obtaining a Bachelor of Arts and a Master of Arts degree in 1996.
 During that time Pechtold obtained certification as an auctioneer, and worked for the Van Stockum's Veilingen during his studies.

 Politics

 Party chair

 Pechtold became a member of the Democrats 66 (D66) party in 1989.
 He was elected as a Municipal councillor in Leiden in 1994, and became an alderman in 1996.
 On 16 November 2002 he was elected as Chairman of the D66.
-Pechtold was tasked with reforming the party after its disastrous results in the general election of 2002, and preparing for the upcoming election of 2003.
+Pechtold was tasked with reforming the party after its disastrous results in the 2002 general election, and preparing for the upcoming 2003 general election.

 Mayor of Wageningen

-On 1 October 2003, Pechtold was appointed Mayor of Wageningen; he remained Chairman of the D66.
+On 1 October 2003, Pechtold was appointed mayor of Wageningen; he remained chairman of the D66.